niklaushirt/training/standalone/istio/install-istio-standalone.md

 You can find more detailed information here: [https://istio.io/latest/docs/setup/getting-started/](https://istio.io/latest/docs/setup/getting-started/)

+Before starting, make sure you have followed the steps in the

 ## 1) Create Kubernetes Cluster on IBM Cloud

 1. Go to [https://cloud.ibm.com](https://cloud.ibm.com)